 There’s a well written integration guide for the project on GitHub that you can follow for further details about integrating with a new service or data type.

 Q: Why did you choose Backblaze as a storage endpoint?

 A: We want people to be able to choose where they want to take their data.
-Backblaze B2 is a cloud storage of choice for many people and offers Backblaze S3 Compatible APIs for easy integration.
+Backblaze B2 is a cloud storage of choice for many people and offers the Backblaze S3 Compatible API for easy integration.
 We’re happy to see people using Backblaze to save a copy of their photos and videos.

 Q: Can you tell us about the comprehensive security and compliance review you conducted before locking in on Backblaze?

 A: Privacy and security is of utmost importance for us at Facebook.
 When engaging with any partner, we check that they comply with certain standards.
 Some of the things that help us evaluate a partner include:

 - Information security policies.

 We followed a similar approach to review the security and privacy practices that Backblaze follows, which are also demonstrated by various industry standard certifications.

 Q: Describe the process of coding to Backblaze, anything you particularly enjoyed?
 Anything you found different or challenging?
 Anything surprising?